MultiSafepay/docs/content/payments/methods/banks/giropay/integration-and-testing.md

     - /payment-methods/giropay/giropay-testing
 ---

-To process Giropay payments via our API, see API Reference – [Giropay](/api/#giropay).
+To process Giropay payments via our API, see API reference – [Giropay](/api/#giropay).

 For the Giropay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).